 '''

 typedef struct {

 (pretasking_hook)( void );

 void

 void

 (predriver_hook)( void );

 (postdriver_hook)( void );

 void

 void

 (idle_task)( void );

 do_zero_of_workspace;

 boolean

 unsigned32

 idle_task_stack_size;

 unsigned32

 interrupt_stack_size;

 unsigned32

 extra_mpci_receive_server_stack;

 void

-(stack_allocate_hook)( unsigned32 );
+(stack_allocate_hook)(unsigned32);

 void

 (stack_free_hook)( void );

 / end of fields required on all CPUs /

 / XXX CPU family dependent stuff /

 } rtems_cpu_table;

+'''

-is the address of the user provided routine which is invoked once
+is the address of the user provided routine which is invoked once RTEMS APIs are initialized.
+This routine will be invoked before any system tasks are created.

-pretasking_hook

-RTEMS APIs are initialized.
-This routine will be invoked before

-any system tasks are created.
 Interrupts are disabled.
-This field

-may be NULL to indicate that the hook is not utilized.

-is the address of the user provided routine that is invoked immedipredriver_hook

-ately before the device drivers and MPCI are initialized.
-RTEMS

-initialization is complete but interrupts and tasking are disabled.

 This field may be NULL to indicate that the hook is not utilized.

-is the address of the user provided routine that is invoked immedipostdriver_hook

-ately after the device drivers and MPCI are initialized.
-RTEMS

-initialization is complete but interrupts and tasking are disabled.
+is the address of the user provided routine that is invoked immediately before the the device drivers and MPCI are initialized.
+RTEMS initialization is complete but interrupts and tasking are disabled.
 This field may be NULL to indicate that the hook is not utilized.

-is the address of the optional user provided routine which is used as
+is the address of the user provided routine that is invoked immediately after the the device drivers and MPCI are initialized.
+RTEMS initialization is complete but interrupts and tasking are disabled.
+This field may be NULL to indicate that the hook is not utilized.

-idle_task

-the system's IDLE task.
-If this field is not NULL, then the RTEMS

-default IDLE task is not used.
-This field may be NULL to indicate

-that the default IDLE is to be used.
+is the address of the optional user provided routine which is used as the system's IDLE task.
+If this field is not NULL, then the RTEMS default IDLE task is not used.
+This field may be NULL to indicate that the default IDLE is to be used.

-do_zero_of_workspace

-indicates whether RTEMS should zero the Workspace as part of its
+indicates whether RTEMS should zero the Workspace as part of its initialization.

-initialization.
 If set to TRUE, the Workspace is zeroed.
-Otherwise,

-it is not.
+Otherwise, it is not.

-idle_task_stack_size

 is the size of the RTEMS idle task stack in bytes.
-If this number is

-less than MINIMUM_STACK_SIZE, then the idle task's stack will

-be MINIMUM_STACK_SIZE in byte.
+If this number is less than MINIMUM_STACK_SIZE, then the idle task's stack will be MINIMUM_STACK_SIZE in byte.

-'''

 is the size of the RTEMS allocated interrupt stack in bytes.
-This value must be at least as large as MINIMUM\STACK\SIZE.
+This value must be at least as large as MINIMUM_STACK_SIZE.